 Winter getaways are all about warmth and comfort, and Dorset offers a range of cosy places to stay.

-Whether you opt for a charming countryside cottage or a luxury spa resort, you'll find yourself enveloped in comfort.
+Whether you opt for a countryside cottage, luxury spa hotels or winter wellness retreats you'll find yourself enveloped in comfort.

 After a day of exploring, unwind next to the wood burner or warm up in a thermal suite with a winter-themed spa treatment and indoor facilities that leave you feeling on cloud nine.